-Will Durant wondered if there is something suggestive about the cycle of a human life which sheds light on meaning, a theme explored in his 1929 book The Mansions of Philosophy.
-He grants that “life is in its basis a mystery, a river flowing from an unseen source; and in its development an infinite subtlety too complex for thought, much less for utterance.”[i]
+Will Durant wondered if there is something suggestive about the cycle of a human life which sheds light on its meaning, a theme explored in his 1929 book The Mansions of Philosophy.
+(Later retitled The Pleasures of Philosophy.)
+He admits that “life is in its basis a mystery, a river flowing from an unseen source; and in its development an infinite subtlety too complex for thought, much less for utterance.”[i]

 So Durant wonders if we must die for life.
 If we are not individuals but cells in life’s body, then we die so that life remains strong, death removing the rubbish as the new life created defeats death.
 This perpetuation of life gives life meaning.
-“If it is one test of philosophy to give life a meaning that shall frustrate death, wisdom will show that corruption comes only to the part, that life itself is deathless while we die.”[ii]So the individual dies, but life goes on endlessly forward.
-Durant paints the most moving and poignant image to describe the cycle of life and death that I know of in all of world literature.
+“If it is one test of philosophy to give life a meaning that shall frustrate death, wisdom will show that corruption comes only to the part, that life itself is deathless while we die.”[ii]
+Durant describes this idea with one of the most poignant and yet hopeful passages in all of world literature.

 Here is an old man on the bed of death, harassed with helpless friends and wailing relatives.
 What a terrible sight it is – this thin frame with loosened and cracking flesh, this toothless mouth in a bloodless face, this tongue that cannot speak, these eyes that cannot see!
 To this pass youth has come, after all its hopes and trials; to this pass middle age, after all its torment and its toil.
 To this pass health and strength and joyous rivalry; this arm once struck great blows and fought for victory in virile games.
 To this pass knowledge, science, wisdom: for seventy years this man with pain and effort gathered knowledge; his brain became the storehouse of a varied experience, the center of a thousand subtleties of thought and deed; his heart through suffering learned gentleness as his mind learned understanding; seventy years he grew from an animal into a man capable of seeking truth and creating beauty.
 But death is upon him, poisoning him, choking him, congealing his blood, gripping his heart, bursting his brain, rattling in his throat.
 Death wins